Speakers – NYNB 19

-Nick is an associate at Schnader Harrison Segal & Lewis LLP where his practice focuses on commercial leasing, bankruptcy, litigation, and advising emergent companies.He represents national and regional clients in commercial leasing and retail property development, from the inception of lease negotiation to retail store launch.
+Nick is counsel at Schnader Harrison Segal & Lewis LLP where his practice focuses on commercial leasing, bankruptcy, litigation, and advising emergent companies.He represents national and regional clients in commercial leasing and retail property development, from the inception of lease negotiation to retail store launch.
 Nick’s broad civil litigation experience includes prosecuting and defending appeals, business torts, intellectual property disputes, real estate disputes, construction claims, bankruptcy avoidance actions, claims for disability and employment discrimination, and mass tort claims.
 Nick also advises emergent companies across all stages of development.

 Prof. Paul Moore

 Professor Moore joined the University of Ulster in 1999 and has since been active in the development of the creative arts/industries policy in the university.
 He was head of the School of Creative Arts and Technologies from 2008 to 2017 and has now been appointed as head of a new School of Communication and Media.
 He is a Director of Ulster’s Creative Industries Institute (CII).
 He was awarded a personal chair in 2009 becoming Professor of Creative Technologies at the Magee campus, and was awarded a National Teaching Fellowship in 2014.